Available name: Unavailable names

-Unavailable names include names that have not been published, such as "Oryzomys hypenemus" and "Ubirajara jubatus", names without an accompanying description (nomina nuda), such as the subgeneric name Micronectomys proposed for the Nicaraguan rice rat, names proposed with a rank below that of subspecies (infrasubspecific names), such as Sorex isodon princeps montanus for a form of the taiga shrew, and various other categories.
+Unavailable names include names that have not been published, such as "Oryzomys hypenemus" and "Ubirajara jubatus", names without an accompanying description (nomina nuda, singular nomen nudum), such as the subgeneric name Micronectomys proposed for the Nicaraguan rice rat, names proposed with a rank below that of subspecies (infrasubspecific names), such as Sorex isodon princeps montanus for a form of the taiga shrew, and various other categories.

 Despite the frequent confusion caused by common sense, an unavailable name is not necessarily a nomen nudum.
-A good examplification of this is the case of the unavailable dinosaur name "Ubirajara jubatus", which was assumed by common sense to be a nomen nudum before a detailed analysis of its nomenclatural status.
+A good exemplification of this is the case of the unavailable dinosaur name "Ubirajara jubatus", which was assumed by common sense to be a nomen nudum before a detailed analysis of its nomenclatural status.

 Contrast to botany

 Under the International Code of Nomenclature for algae, fungi, and plants, this term is not used.
 In botany, the corresponding term is validly published name.
 The botanical equivalent of zoology's term "valid name" is correct name.